kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

 The "Design Details" section below is for the real nitty-gritty.
 -->
-The purpose of this proposal is to introduce a unified Continuous Delivery for Kurator that supports A/B, Blue/Green, and Canary.The main objectives of this proposal are as follows:
+The purpose of this proposal is to introduce a unified Continuous Delivery for Kurator that supports A/B, Blue Green, and Canary.The main objectives of this proposal are as follows:

-Custom Resource Definitions (CRDs): Design CRDs to enable Uniform Continuous Delivery These CRDs will provide a structured approach to defining clusters and different configuration distribution rules to enable uniform configuration distribution.
+Application Programming Interface (API): Design API to enable Uniform Continuous Delivery.
+Provide an API interface for defining configuration distribution rules for unified configuration distribution by extending the fields of application.

-Fleet-Manager Implementation: The Cluster Manager component will be responsible for monitoring the CRDs and performing the defined functions.
-It will install Flagger on the clusters and handle potential errors or anomalies to ensure smooth operation.
+Delivery Manager: The Delivery Manager is responsible for monitoring what is going on in the Application CRDs in the cluster and performing defined functions.

 By integrating these enhancements, Kurator will provide users with a powerful and streamlined solution for managing the task of implementing Unified Configuration Distribution and simplifying the overall operational process.